RobertWinslow/glyph-generator/README.md

 ### Images
-All generated images in this repo are released into the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/), meaning you can use them in any way you like.
+All resources in this repo are released into the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/), meaning you can use them in any way you like.
 Sell them, repost them, remix them, etc. No permission needed.
 No restrictions whatsoever.

-There is no legal obligation to give attribution, but if you make use of these images, attribution would nonetheless be appreciated.
+There is no legal obligation to give attribution, but if you make use of these images, a mention and a link would nonetheless be appreciated.
-Something like the following in a readme:
+Something like the following:

-> Simple Open Glyph Set by Robert Winslow https://github.com/RobertWinslow/glyph-generator
+> Simple Open Glyph Set made by Robert Winslow https://github.com/RobertWinslow/glyph-generator